 - Checks: Read & write (if available)

 - Repository contents: Read & write

-It should subscribe to the following events:
+The App should also subscribe to the following webhook events:

 - Pull request